nitin42/animate-components/CONTRIBUTING.md

 export default newAnimationObj;
 ```

-Run `yarn flow` and check for errors.
+Run `yarn flow` and check for the errors.
 If there are no errors, generate the build

 ```
 yarn build